 Now, baking regular cinnamon rolls from scratch can be intimidating – baking the gluten-free version is even moreso.
 That said, after making 12+ batches of these cinnamon rolls over the past two months, here are my best notes and tips.
 Be sure to read the post text for more tips as well:

 - Don’t be surprised by the texture of the cinnamon roll dough.
 It’s like a very soft play dough vs pliable and stretchy like regular cinnamon roll dough.
-Be extra gentle with it and you’ll be fine.
+Be extra gentle with it.